 I looked up and noticed a man with his hands resting on the open end of the coffin, jerking it back and forth and yelling “wake up, you're not dead, wake up!”
 (Réveille toé, t’es pas mort, réveille toé) over and over again.
 The man was crying, with big tears running down his face.

 It was the first time I had seen a grown man cry.
 I promised myself I would never do that when I got older.
-It's not that I don't get all emotional; an unexpected kindness can bring on the outset of tears, but disappointments only a brief sadness that rarely lasts very long.
-I am easily disappointed, not easily discouraged.
+It's not that I don't get all emotional, an unexpected kindness can bring on the outset of tears, but that's just me.

 Six or seven years later I would suffer a similar mishap as my childhood friend but survived thanks to the quick action of a priest.